aaguilerav/counter/README.md

 Although recursion leads to cleaner code and simpler debugging, sometimes is not necessarily the more efficient method to address a problem.

+### Compiling, Packaging and Executing the software

+There is a script named `compile.sh` that you can use in order to compile and package the project.
+Or, just execute the following command: `mvn clean compile assembly:single`.

+The JAR file is created at `counter/target`, just execute a `java -jar <jar file generated>`

 ### Possible Next Steps